J-Puls/thorium-ui/README.md

 # Overview

-Throium-UI is designed to be an intuitive React.js frameworkm, with which to quickly build themed applications, without needing a ton of CSS clutter.
+Throium-UI is designed to be an intuitive React.js framework, with which to quickly build themed applications, without needing a ton of CSS clutter.

 # Getting Started